powercap/powercap/README.md

 ## Prerequisites

-Powercap (with the RAPL implementation) was released with Linux kernel 3.13.
+The Linux power capping framework was released with Linux kernel 3.13.
-You must be running this kernel or newer with the configs `CONFIG_POWERCAP` and `CONFIG_INTEL_RAPL` enabled.
+You must be running this kernel or newer with the configs `CONFIG_POWERCAP` and `CONFIG_INTEL_RAPL` enabled to use the Intel RAPL driver.

 To use the `intel-rapl` control type, ensure that the appropriate kernel module is loaded.
 Run with proper privileges: